Bigjaked/py-kv-store/README.rst

     get_time = default_timer() - get_start

 Benchmark was run on a MSI GS60 PRO-4k 32GB RAM, i7-6700HQ @ 2.6Ghz TB to 3.1Ghz
-Main storage is a Samsung 950 PRO 512GB (over 2000 Mbps read/write)
+Main storage is a Samsung 950 PRO 512GB (over 2000 MB/s read/write)

 No batching (except for sqlitePersistentStore)